nMPyC/nmpyc/docs/source/start.rst

    #or alternatively without terminal costs
    objective = mpc.objective(l)

-For more informations take a look at the API-References :py:calss:`nmpyc.objective.objective`.
+For more informations take a look at the API-References :py:class:`nmpyc.objective.objective`.